 As I said my contractions were literally on top of each other (so I never got any rest).
 I felt like I waited forever to get the epidural (props to those moms that go natural).
 Then after I finally got the epidural, I went from 4cm to 10 cm in a little over 10 minutes.
 A short time after that, both myself and my baby’s heart rate dropped and I had to be rolled to my side and have an oxygen mask on.
 NICU rushed in just in case.
 It basically was a very intense whirlwind!

 In the end, baby and I were fine, but I felt like I was on a rollercoaster ride and wanted to get off.
 I couldn’t remember to breathe through the contractions, in fact, I did the opposite.
-I really was so overwhelmed or in pain that I had no time to think.
-Pretty much before I started to panic my husband started reassuring me.
-That reassurance helped me through the pain and to refocus.
+Ugh, I really was so overwhelmed or in pain that I had no time to think.
+Pretty much before I started to panic, my husband had started reassuring me.
+That reassurance (see below positive affirmations) helped me through the pain and to refocus.
 I was able to push through it.
-Just hearing all of these positive affirmations really gave me something to concentrate on, be calmer, and they gave me strength.
+Just hearing all of these encouraging mantras really gave me something to concentrate on, be calmer, and they gave me strength.

 6 Top Birth Affirmations:

 Looking back I think the best part was that my husband said all these positive birth affirmations to me unprompted.
 He was just as scared as I was, but wanted to do something to help.
 Probably prompted by not wanting to have his hand squeezed repeatedly, by my death grip, during contractions!
 It may seem like such a small thing to have someone say “Breathe”!
 But for me, I can’t tell you enough, how much it helped!